We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 BetterHelp is the world’s largest online counseling platform, with over 23,000 licensed therapists serving over 2.5 million customers.
 Read about our editor’s experience with BetterHelp and learn about the brand here.

 Mental health conditions are common throughout society.
 According to the National Alliance on Mental Illness (NAMI), 1 in 5 adults in the United States experience mental health conditions each year, as do 1 in 6 children and adolescents ages 6–17 years.

 BetterHelp may help people manage their mental health condition.
 This article provides an in-depth look into the BetterHelp brand, its services, and who it might suit.

 Founded in 2013, BetterHelp is based in Silicon Valley.
 In 2015, a major telehealth company called Teladoc acquired it but kept the original brand name.

-BetterHelp online platform makes it possible for a person to access professional counselors from any place, at any time.
+The BetterHelp online platform allows a person to access professional counselors anywhere and anytime.
 Individuals can use a computer, tablet, or smartphone to seek counseling services, which makes the process more convenient, flexible, and affordable than in-person appointments.
 It also allows a person to maintain their privacy while receiving therapy.

 Counselors come from the following backgrounds:

 BetterHelp pairs individuals with therapists based on their responses to an online multiple-choice questionnaire.

 The company will then assign a person to a private online chat room that only they and their therapist can access.
 The chat room is always “open” for the counselor and client.
 Individuals have unlimited chat time with their counselors through their chat rooms, although the chats are not usually live.